- Code POLS4011

 Requisite and Incompatibility

-King, Gary, Robert Keohane, and Sidney Verba.
-1994.
+King, G., Keohane, R. & Verba, S. (1994).
 Designing Social Inquiry: Scientific Inference in Qualitative Research.
 Princeton: Princeton University Press.

 Completion of a cognate major